dogue/moscore/README.md

 ## Project Goals

 The primary goal of Moscore is to enable users of the crate to craft emulators for a variety of systems.
-We aim to achieve this by providing a complete, thoroughly-tested implementation of the 6502 that can accept custom memory mappings and peripherals which act as the "system bus".
+We aim to achieve this by providing a complete, thoroughly-tested, and *mostly* cycle-accurate implementation of the 6502 that can accept custom memory mappings and peripherals which act as the "system bus".

+As development progresses and the project nears completion, we plan to provide a detailed manual on how to develop an emulator with Moscore, as well as an example reference project.

 ## Current State